A lower bound on the number of edges in DP-critical graphs: Properties of GDP-forests

 This proves the base of induction.

 Now, let $b \geq 1$, and suppose that the lemma holds for GDP-trees with at most $b$ blocks, and that $T$ has $b+1\geq 2$ blocks.
-Let $R$ be a \emph{root block} in $T$, and let $B$ be a \emph{peripheral block}, that is, a block in $T$ whose distance from $R$ in the block cut tree of $T$ is maximum.
-Choose $B$ so that the cut vertex $u$ in $B$ has the minimum number of neighbors in $B$.
+Choose a peripheral block $B$ in $T$ so that the cut vertex $u$ in $B$ has the minimum number of neighbors in $B$.
 Let $s=|V(B)|-1$.

 Let $T'=T-(V(B)-u)$.
 Then $T'$ is a GDP-tree satisfying (i)--(iii) and has fewer blocks than $T$.
 So, by induction, $\Phi_k(T')>1+\alpha$.
 Since $T$ is a GDP-tree, $B$ is $j$-regular for some $1\leq j\leq k-3$.
 In particular, $d_T(u)-d_{T'}(u)=j$, and the multiplicity of every existing edge in $B$ is the same, say $q$.